kubevirt/user-guide/docs/virtual_machines/templates.md

 the specification given by the template \\(in this example it is an instance of the VirtualMachine object\\).

-It’s possible to get list of available parameters using the following
+It's possible to get list of available parameters using the following
 command:

 ```console